-Taumata Arowai became a new Crown entity in March 2021.
-It is set to become the dedicated water services regulator for Aotearoa when the Water Services Bill passes, expected to be in the second half of 2021.
+Taumata Arowai became a new Crown entity in March 2021, and on 15 November 2021 become the dedicated water services regulator for Aotearoa.

 Read more about Taumata Arowai – why they were established, who they are and what they’ll be doing when they become the water services regulator for Aotearoa.

 Taumata Arowai is the new water services regulator for Aotearoa.
 We’re the regulator of drinking water, with an oversight role in relation to wastewater and stormwater systems.
 Taumata Arowai is a standalone Crown entity with a Minister-appointed Board.
 Alongside the independent Board is a Māori Advisory Group (Rōpū Māori) which advises on Māori interests and knowledge.